CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-08-copy.md

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 > - Click on the **Validate** button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-> - If you need any assistance, please contact us at **labs-support@spektrasystems.com**.
+> - If you need any assistance, please contact us at **cloudlabs-support@spektrasystems.com**.
 We are available 24/7 to help you out.

 <validation step="12473853-3f61-4a6f-b405-c90920ff2f42" />

 ## Summary

 In this lab, you have built and tested an HR/Payroll copilot application locally by configuring and running it with Azure OpenAI and Cognitive Search settings.
-They then integrated Azure Cognitive Search by setting up data sources, indexes, and vector fields.
+They then integrated Azure AI Search by setting up data sources, indexes, and vector fields.
 Finally, they deployed the application to Azure, authenticated with Azure, and used deployment commands to provision resources and launch the app.
 The lab concluded with the successful deployment and verification of the application on Azure.

 #### You have successfully completed the lab.
 Click Next >> to move on to the next set of exercises.